 Telling you what you want to hear is not a valid valuation method.
 If a broker is providing you with a number that seems too good to be true, it probably is.
 But there is also danger in a broker pricing a listing too low so they can sell it quickly at your expense.
 The M&A professional should be able to speak intelligently about current market conditions and trading multiples.
 Even though valuation can be subjective, and include art as well as science, there needs to be logic and generally accepted principles applied.

-The Accelerated Way – At Accelerated Manufacturing Brokers, Inc. we never advertise who or where our clients are.
-Even after an NDA is signed, when sending the CIM, or offering memorandum, we shield our clients until we know exactly who we’re dealing with and that they are qualified.
+The Accelerated Way – At Accelerated Manufacturing Brokers, Inc., we consider maintaining confidentiality one of our highest priorities and never advertise who or where our clients are.
+Even after an NDA is signed, when sending the CIM or offering memorandum, we shield our clients until we know exactly who we’re dealing with and that they are qualified.

-That largest segment of the population buying manufacturing companies in the current market are individual buyers leaving corporate America.
+That largest segment of the population buying manufacturing companies in the current market is individual buyers leaving corporate America.
 They’re typically in their early 50’s and perhaps have worked for a Fortune 500 manufacturer.
-They know what it takes to build a company and they’re tired of doing it for someone else.
-More than other types of buyers they pay more and they’re buying to build the company over a longer period.
-They’re the ideal buyer because they will respect your legacy and they’re not buying your company to “strip it and flip it.”
+They know what it takes to build a company, and they’re tired of doing it for someone else.
+More than other types of buyers, they pay more, and they’re buying to build the company over a longer period.
+They’re the ideal buyer because they will respect your legacy, and they’re not buying your company to “strip it and flip it.”
 There is only one problem with this type of buyer.
 The typical M&A Advisor has no way to target them.
-An M&A Advisor or business broker can buy a mailing list of certain type of manufacturing companies, but for individuals, there is no list.
+An M&A Advisor or business broker can buy a mailing list of certain types of manufacturing companies, but for individuals, there is no list.

-The Accelerated Way – At Accelerated Manufacturing Brokers, Inc. we know how to capture the low hanging fruit of strategic buyers and private equity firms seeking acquisition within a certain sector.
-Anyone can do that and it doesn’t take a lot of talent.
-What’s harder is to attract those quality and qualified buyers who can never be “purchased” as part of an industry mailing list.
+The Accelerated Way – At Accelerated Manufacturing Brokers, Inc., we know how to capture the low-hanging fruit of strategic buyers and private equity firms seeking acquisition within a certain sector.
+Anyone can do that, and it doesn’t take a lot of talent.
+What’s harder is attracting quality and qualified buyers who can never be “purchased” as part of an industry mailing list.
 You have to create the conditions whereby they can find you when the timing is right.
 The creation of those conditions can only be developed with time and understanding of the sectors one is trying to sell in.
 Within the manufacturing sectors, Accelerated Manufacturing Brokers, Inc. is arguably the best at being “found.”
-This is why EVERY category of buyer including individual, strategic and private equity end up on our door step.
+This is why EVERY category of buyer, including individual, strategic, and private equity, end up on our doorstep.